Search for information, advice and guidance

 Parents should be involved in planning support and in contributing to progress at home.

-Where an early years setting has taken actions if the child’s needs are likely to be long term and complex (and involved relevant specialists), but the child has still not made good progress, the setting may consider requesting:
+Where an early years setting has taken actions if the child’s needs are likely to be long-term and complex (and involve relevant specialists), but the child has still not made good progress, the setting may consider requesting:

-At any stage an early years provider can speak to an Early Years SEND Advisor by booking a consultation at one of the termly Early Years SENCO liaison groups that run throughout the county (currently delivered virtually).
+An early years provider can seek advice from an Early Years SEND Advisor by booking a virtual consultation.
+They can also access SEND support from the Early Years Service through the Early Years SENCO liaison groups that run throughout the county and through the Early Years Training programme.